 Boating Education Classes

-Members--you can use the class finder if you are interested in helping teach, if you need a class to become Basically Qualified (BQ) or to meet the basic boating education requirements of the Boat Crew Program.
+Members--use the class finder if you are interested in helping teach, if you need a class to become Basically Qualified (BQ) or to meet the basic boating education requirements of the Boat Crew Program.

 Vessel Safety Checks

 Get a free Vessel Safety Check - a qualified Auxiliarst will check your boat for compliance with the applicable federal and state requirements in this free program.
 This isn't a law enforcement action - the examiner can't report any problems to law enforcement.
 Be safe, get a Vessel Safety Check and display the sticker proudly!